Society, Trust & NGO Registration

 Organisations which lack the public element – such as trusts for the benefit of workers or employees of a company.
 However infinite – have not been held to be charitable.

 CAF would like to explain that this material provides only broad guidelines.
-It recommended that legal and or financial experts advised before taking any significant legal or financial settlement.
+It recommended that legal and or financial experts advice before taking any significant legal or financial settlement.

-The Formation and Registration of a Non -Profit organisations in India
+The Formation and Registration of Non -Profit organizations in India

 3) Section-25 Company Additional Licensing/ Registration